CausticLime1/Debugging-Board/README.md

 ## Main Board

 The central board that all peripheral boards connects to and handles data processing pipeline to a computer.
 This board has a power management system uses a central 5V rail to provide to a 3.3V LDO for microcontroller logic, and +-12V for operational amplifiers.

+# Notes for Board Redesign

+Make sure boot capacitor for 5V is before the inductor